FraunhoferIOSB/camera_aravis2/README.md

 Aravis is a glib/gobject based library for video acquisition using GenICam cameras.
 It currently implements the gigabit ethernet and USB3 protocols used by industrial cameras.

+**Acknowledgement**: This software was developed as part of the project [ROBDEKON – Robotic Systems for Decontamination in Hazardous Environments](https://robdekon.de/), funded by the Federal Ministry of Education and Research (BMBF) under the German Federal Government’s Research for Civil Security program.

 ------------------------

 ### Continuous Integration: